altocodenl/tagaway/readme.md

 - Geotagging
    - when enabling, refresh every n seconds until tags stabilize
+   - Sidebar enable geo

 - Pics
    - [BUG] on pics without thumbnail, don't rotate if metadata is picked up by browser?
-   - Untagged tagging: add "commit tags" button and warning if you leave selection or page.
+   - Untagged tagging: add "done tagging" button and warning if you leave selection or page.
    - When clicking on no man's land, unselect.

 - Basic account view
    - Enable/disable geotag
    - Usage %

+- Paid plan landing

+- Running out of space box
+   - Import
+   - Upload

 - Import from GDrive/Dropbox.
    - Import is list, then upload (pass param to upload).
 Import in db, but uploads on log one at a time.